Skip to main content

 Step 4

 “I’d been freelancing from Lisbon for a year without any formal tax position.
 I was afraid to ask because I assumed the answer would be expensive.
 Telmo’s consultation laid out three options with the tax impact of each.
 He recommended sole trader under the simplified regime — no entity needed, total setup cost under €300.
 He could have sold me a company formation.
 Instead he told me I didn’t need one.
-That’s why I’ve referred four other freelancers to him since.”
+That is why I still send founder friends his way.”

 “We booked expecting to need the full annual package.
 Twenty minutes in, Telmo told us our situation didn’t warrant his fees and referred us to a local contabilista he trusted.
 A year later, when my wife started receiving UK pension income, we came back.
 This time the cross-border complexity was real.
 The fact that he turned us away the first time is the reason we trust him completely now.”